JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 **Type**: `RegularFileProperty`

-Path to the stability configuration file (file with a list of classes which should be considered stable).
+Stability configuration file: a file with a list of classes which should be considered stable.
 For details, see [Stability configuration file](https://developer.android.com/develop/ui/compose/performance/stability/fix#configuration-file) in the Jetpack Compose documentation.